 With a professional background that spans graphic design, motion graphics and illustration, I use a multidisciplinary approach to create distinctive graphic fonts.

-Growing up in Somerset my childhood was quietly consumed by comics books, films and lots of drawing.
-After leaving school with average results in everything besides Art (then A-levels) I was lucky enough to find work as an assistant designer for a small children’s book publisher just a few miles away from home.
+Growing up in Somerset, my childhood was quietly consumed by comics books, films and lots of drawing.
+After leaving school with average results in everything besides Art and Design, I was lucky enough to find work as an assistant designer for a small children’s book publisher just a few miles away from home.

-Recently I’ve worked with several major studios in the creation of film trailers, titles and branding concepts, and via Wingsart Studio have combined this professional experience into a series of graphic fonts targeted at the film, music and television industry.
+Over the last few years I’ve worked with several major studios in the creation of film trailers, titles and branding concepts, and via Wingsart Studio have combined this professional experience into a series of graphic fonts targeted at the film, music and television industry.

 Contact & Availability:

 If you would like to enquire about collaborations or future commissions please make initial contact using the form below and I will reply as soon as possible.
-Thank you!

 Also check out my Pinterest boards for inspirational photographers, filmmakers, and designers.